brettt89/silverstripe-garbage-collector/docs/en/Processors.md

 The `SQLExpressionProcessor` class is more advanced processor which is used execute SQLDelete queries against the Database.
 It will convert any `SQLExpression` within a collection into an `SQLDelete` statement and process is.

 **Implementor Class:** `SilverStripe\ORM\Queries\SQLExpression`

+## RawSQL Processor

+The `RawSQLProcessor` class is a basic processor which is used to execute raw SQL directly on the SilverStripe Application's Database.
+A Custom Model is provided so that Implementor Class matching can occur on the provided query.

+**Implementor Class:** `SilverStripe\GarbageCollector\Models\RawSQL`